De Excidio et Conquestu Britanniae: Date

-Gildas' intent in his writing was to preach to his contemporaries after the manner of an old testament prophet, not to write an account for posterity.
-Thus, he gives historical details where it serves his purpose; for instance he offers one of the first descriptions of Hadrian's Wall and perhaps the Antonine Wall, though his account of their history is highly inaccurate.
+Gildas' intent in his writing was to preach to his contemporaries in the manner of an Old Testament prophet, not to write an account for posterity.
+Thus, he gives historical details where it serves his purpose; for instance, he offers one of the first descriptions of Hadrian's Wall and perhaps the Antonine Wall, though his account of their history appears to be inaccurate.
 However, he omits details where they do not contribute to his message; he is consistently vague, giving few names and no firm dates.
-Nonetheless, De Excidio remains an important work not only for medieval history but also for British history in general, as it is one of the few works written in Britain to survive from the 6th century.
+Nonetheless, De Excidio remains an important work not only for medieval history but also for British history in general, as it is one of the few works written in Britain to survive from the fifth or sixth centuries.

-In De Excidio et Conquestu Britanniae, Gildas mentions that the year of his birth was the same year as the Battle of Mons Badonicus, which might have taken place in 482 AD.
-Gildas' rhetorical writing style indicates a classical Latin education that could hardly have been available to any Britons after the 5th century.
-The Annales Cambriæ gives the year of his death as 570; however the Annals of Tigernach dates his death to 569.
+In a convoluted passage in De Excidio et Conquestu Britanniae, Gildas can be interpreted as equating the year of his birth with the same year as the Battle of Mons Badonicus, which might have taken place in 482 AD.